$3.00 monthly$5.00 monthly$15.00 monthly$35.00 monthly$100.00 monthly

 One Time Donation

-Since Payday’s founding in 2016, we have filed 971 stories.
-We’ve reported from 29 different states, filed 26 dispatches from Brazil during the 2022 election, and tracked over 2,500 strikes.
+This spring Payday celebrates its 7th anniversary.
+Since Payday’s founding in 2016, we have filed 991 from 29 different states including 26 dispatches from Brazil during the 2022 Presidential election.
+Additionally, we have tracked over 2,500 strikes.

-The post Payday’s 7th Anniversary Southern Labor Reporting Roadtrip appeared first on Payday Report.
+The post Help a Sick, Broke Labor Reporter Avoid Eviction appeared first on Payday Report.